g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 The skill archetypes give four totally different ways of playing the game: abstraction vs intuition/emotion vs aggression vs "Motorics" (sensitivity, stream entry, embodiment, integration).

-What you're good at _determines your decisions_ (represented by the game rolling checks for you).
+What you're good at _determines your decisions_ (the game takes actions, rolls checks, without you choosing them).
 So there is such a thing as having too much skill in something.
-Physique leads to stuff like compulsive drug use as soon as you see drugs.
+Excess physique leads to stuff like compulsive drug use as soon as you see drugs.
 Rhetoric makes you annoying.
-Volition is too good at shutting down ideas and jokes from the other voices.
+Volition is too good at shutting down the other voices, losing you ideas and jokes.

 > At high levels, Hand/Eye Coordination makes you deadly – supposing you’ve a weapon in your hand.
 But once you do, Hand/Eye Coordination will compel you to take the shot – even if it’s not the best approach.